 - Submit your official or unofficial transcripts.
 If your school is closed and you have a problem with this step, we may be able to help.

 - Email firstname.lastname@example.org to confirm your class choice(s)

 - Once you're registered, you pay nothing for your free class.
 If you choose to take advantage of an additional one or two low cost classes, you can make your payment by credit card or check.* For credit card payment, simply call Student Finance directly at (707) 965-7530 - this line is staffed M-TH 9am-12pm and 1-3pm, and F 9am-12pm.
 If you use a check, please include your new PUC ID number on your check and mail to:

 - After you are registered for your class(es), you will receive information about how your class will work online.
 You'll also receive all the privileges and support of being a PUC student.
 This support includes, but is not limited to, a PUC student ID card, counseling support, spiritual and social activities, and much more.

 *Students wishing to apply for financial aid may do so but they will be charged regular rate of $865 per unit.
 Payments are non-refundable.

 Start earning college credit for free by choosing from a variety of our introductory classes.
-From Algebra and Anthropology to Trigonometry and Medical Terminology, we have 14 great choices for you!
+From Intro to Statistics, Beginning Italian, General Psychology, and Intro to Computer Programming, we have 18 great choices for you!

-- Students must be new to PUC and high school seniors with a GPA of 2.5 or higher, or transfer students who meet our transfer admissions requirements.
+- Students must be new to PUC and high school seniors with a GPA of 2.75 or higher (6th semester transcript), or transfer students who meet our transfer admissions requirements.

 - To register, all you need to provide is a completed application and your transcripts.
 Starting transcripts may be unofficial.